Board of Directors

-Please contact Angela "Cleo" Smith at firstname.lastname@example.org with information about yourself if you're interested.
+Please contact Winston Burton at firstname.lastname@example.org with information about yourself if you're interested.

-HAROLD ADLER was born in Oakland, California, Harold is an independent curator, photographer, and videographer, who lives in Berkeley.
-His works are in the permanent collections of The Bancroft Library, UC Berkeley, the Berkeley Historical Society, the California State Library at Sacramento, California, Getty Images in New York City, the Allen Ginsberg Trust in New York City , the Oakland Museum of California, and the Media Center at the Moffitt Library of UC Berkeley.
+Harold was born in Oakland, California and is an independent curator, photographer, videographer, and owner/operator of the Art House Gallery in Berkeley.
+His works are in the permanent collections of The Bancroft Library, UC Berkeley, the Berkeley Historical Society, the California State Library at Sacramento, California, Getty Images in New York City, the Allen Ginsberg Trust in New York City, the Oakland Museum of California, and the Media Center at the Moffitt Library of UC Berkeley.
 His website can be found at www.adlerphotovideo.com His pictures have appeared in many news publications: Californian Geology (Nov/Dec 1993, front cover); L.A.
 Weekly; Montclairion; The Daily Cal; The Daily Planet; East Bay Daily News; and Newsweek.
 His photos were included in the PBS series, Making Sense of the Sixties, first broadcast on Jan.
 21-23, 1990.
 Producer Varied Directions, Inc.

 For over 35 years, Winston has created, developed and administered employment and training programs for low income and disadvantaged people across the United States.
 Since moving to California in 1982, he has done fundraising and strategic planning work for a number of programs in the area.
 He is looking forward to bringing his fundraising and development skills to BCM to help further this great community resource.